marianadasilvaribeiro/marianadasilvaribeiro/README.md

 - 👋 Hi, I’m @marianadasilvaribeiro
 - 👀 I’m interested in ...visconde/cavalheiro/esperto
 - 🌱 I’m currently learning paquerar
-- 💞️ I’m looking to collaborate on tudo
+- 💞️ I’m looking to collaborate on tudo que me pagar
 - 📫 How to reach me .
 - 😄 Pronouns: elu/delu
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: sou linda

 <!---
 marianadasilvaribeiro/marianadasilvaribeiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.